-L. The candidate's Cooperating Teacher and University Program Supervisor will collaboratively provide feedback to the candidate in formal evaluations.
-The University Program Supervisor will document notes after each observation of teaching via the University Program Supervisor Observation Form.
+M. The candidate's District Assigned Mentor Teacher and University Program Supervisor will collaboratively provide feedback to the candidate in formal evaluations.
+The University Program Supervisor will document notes after each observation of teaching via the University Program Supervisor Observation form.
 Notes taken during each observation and suggested feedback should be discussed in a debrief meeting between the candidate and University Program Supervisor upon completion of the lesson and prior to any formal evaluation forms are submitted.
-The Cooperating Teacher is welcome, but not required, to be a part of these debrief meetings.
+The District-Assigned Mentor Teacher is welcome, but not required, to be a part of these debrief meetings.
 All evaluations will become part of the candidate's student file.
 These documents are not available to hiring officials.
 The candidate should keep copies of all evaluation forms for their own records.

-- M. The candidate will have frequent dialogues, aimed to provide direction and guidance, with the Cooperating Teacher.
+- N. The candidate will have frequent dialogues, aimed at providing direction and guidance, with the District-Assigned Mentor Teacher.
 While many will be brief and informal, some will be lengthy.
-Candidates will be formally evaluated by their University Program Supervisor several times and will also be formally evaluated by their Cooperating Teacher who will rate the candidate's strengths and areas of improvement via the Progress Check form and share those ratings with the candidate as well as the University Program Supervisor.
-More details can be found in the fieldwork Canvas course. - N. The candidate will have occasional three-way consultation meetings with the Cooperating Teacher and the University Program Supervisor.
+Candidates will be formally evaluated by their University Program Supervisor several times and will also be formally evaluated by their District-Assigned Mentor Teacher who will rate the candidate's strengths and areas of improvement via the Progress Check form and share those ratings with the candidate as well as the University Program Supervisor. - O. The candidate will have occasional three-way consultation meetings with the District-Assigned Mentor Teacher and the University Program Supervisor.
 These are opportunities for discussion, feedback, and mentorship.
 All parties will work collaboratively to provide constructive feedback.